 I’ve visited Sable Falls three times in the past five years, and it always seems to surprise me.
 The pictures of Sable Falls can never do it justice.
 I think it might have to do with the fact that it has multiple drops that lead to a sort of optical illusion.
-Each drop is rather large, and the waterfall is reported to be about 75′ tall, but it definitely doesn’t look like that!
+Each drop is rather large but it definitely doesn’t look like that!

 While there are many waterfalls in the Pictured Rocks National Lakeshore, Sable Falls is essentially off by its lonely self.
 On the western side of the park (near Munising), there are a multitude of falls within a 10 or 15 mile radius.
 Sable Falls is really the only major fall in its general vicinity.
 If you’re in the area, check out Grand Marais and the Grand Sable Dunes, as you won’t find many other waterfalls in the area.

 - From M-28, head north on M-77 until you enter the village of Grand Marais.

 - At the intersection of M-77 and County Road H-58, turn left and head west on H-58.

 - After just 2 miles or so, you’ll come to the parking area for Sable Falls, which is clearly marked.
 If you drive a short distance further, you’ll come to the East Visitor’s Center.

 - At the Sable Falls parking area, follow the signs to the falls.